 On the bright side, reading would include breath support and proper placement of the speaking voice.
 Some speakers would become very good orators and a few would develop a working practice of reading and learn to decode written language.
 But with no skills in critical thinking, many orators would be vulnerable to influence from others out to manipulate people towards their own interests.

-If choir were taught as reading is taught:
+If choir music were taught as reading is taught:

 Students would have a comfortable familiarity with the sheet music, understanding how to hold it, how to find and track their part, and understand the complex symbolic language of notation.
-They would be able to scan the music even before knowing how to read the notes.
+They would be learn to scan the music even before starting to read the notes.

 They would learn counting and rhythm as an extension of their own bodies, and learn how notes represent pitches and learn how to hear them.